 Name Main function (1) LCD display Displays information such as gas type and gas concentration.
 (2) POWER/MODE button Turns power on and off.
-This button is also usettings in setting mode.
-Turns power on and off.
 This button is also used to confirm settings in setting mode.
 (3) (3) AIR button Performs air calibration in measurement mode.
-This button i also used to select settings in setting mode.
-(4) (4) Alarm LED arrays The lamps flash red if an alarm occurs.
+This button is also used to select settings in setting mode.
+(4) Alarm LED arrays The lamps flash red if an alarm occurs.
 (5) Infrared communication port This is used for data communication with a PC when using a data logger management program.
 (6) Buzzer sound opening Emits operating and alarm sounds.
 (Do not block.)
 (7) Battery charging contact Contact for connecting the charger (EPU15-102-L6).
 (8) Sensors Sensors are installed for detecting individual gases.